node-blue/node-blue/README.md

 `node-blue start` takes a single argument of a path to a directory Node-BLUE should watch for `nodes`.
 By default `./nodes` is used.

-The CLI exposes the following options.
+`node-blue start` accepts the following options.
 All options may also be set by environment variables.
 CLI options take precedence over environment variables.

 | CLI option    | .env equivalent | details                                                                   | default |
 | ------------- | --------------- | ------------------------------------------------------------------------- | ------- |